To quote the great master of American popular music, Cole Porter, “Birds do it, Bees do it …”.

 Porter was writing of love, but today we are talking of dance.
 Whether the ornate physical displays of Bird of Paradise males seeking prospective partners, or the intricate waggle dance of the Bees displaying pathways to their peers towards new hives or rich sources of pollen, there is dance.
 Beyond the birds and bees, what of the Stallion’s proud display?
 Or what of us?

 Steven Lonsdale, in his book “Animals and the Origins of Dance” (Thames and Hudson, 1982) explored the idea of the origins of human dance laying within the natural world.
-He provided numerous examples to illustrate how dance owes its origin and development to human imitation.
-He cited the varied movements of mammals, reptiles, amphibians, fish, birds, and even invertebrates.
+He cites numerous examples to illustrate how dance owes its origin and development to human imitation of animal movement or display, be they mammals, reptiles, amphibians, fish, birds, and even invertebrates.

 Life is a dance

 Yet all life is a dance, it does not have to be a simulacrum of some other being in motion, and there does not have to be music.
 The life of the social animal is a perpetual dance, the physical manifestation of neuroscience’s move toward/move away choice.
 A social exchange that is forever a balance of approach and retreat.
 Our dances are without a spoken word, but rich in language.
 Like all movement it is a communication of intention, and our brains are wired to understand it.
 The social brain is forever working out what others intend, and in its embodied form it is forever responding.

 Science is getting into step as well, Kelly McGonigal in “The Joy of Movement” (Avery, 2019) writes of the power of moving and exercising together, it’s positive effect on neurochemistry, and so on our Physical and Mental wellbeing.
 Further, natural world scientists and writers such as Franz De Waal and Carl Safina are openly celebrating how empathy and intention reach beyond the previously perceived “hard boundaries” between species.